Best gravel bike helmets 2026: Top-scoring off-road helmets reviewed and lab tested

 We've tested for ventilation, comfort, ease of use, and for the gravel racers out there, we've even put dozens of helmets into a wind tunnel to see which will help you go faster.

-So if you're a racer looking to go faster, a serial underbiker pushing the boundaries of what a gravel bike can do, a commuter looking for a traffic-free route to work, or simply someone who wants to ride gravel trails with friends at the weekend, this guide will uncover the best gravel bike helmet for you.
+So if you're a racer looking to go faster, a serial underbiker pushing the boundaries of what a gravel bike can do or simply someone who wants to ride gravel trails with friends at the weekend, this guide will uncover the best gravel bike helmet for you.
+Our top choice is split between the Giro Aries Spherical and the Specialized S-Works Prevail 3, but if you are racing, then the Specialized S-Works Evade 3 is the fastest option.

-A complete overhaul of the products, following extensive research and testing.
-We've integrated our wind tunnel data, and a renewed focus on the various types of gravel riding, from bikepacking to commuting, club riding and racing.
+Updated the products, following extensive research and lab testing.
+We've integrated our wind tunnel data, and renewed focus on the various types of gravel riding, from general riding to racing.

 You can trust Cyclingnews